TechLaunch: From invention to impact

 • Welcoming and logistics

-• Individual office hours assigned to instructors for 1-1 discussion and presentations preparation
+• Individual office hours assigned to instructors for 1-1 discussions and presentation preparation

 • Team presentations